San7o/how-to-root-samsung-galaxy-j5/README.md

 Note that the process may vary in several ways, mainly depending on model of the phone you are trying to root.
-This guide is written specifically for my Samsung Galaxy J5 (2016), however most of the steps should be similar if you are lucky and the start allign correctly.
+This guide is written specifically for my Samsung Galaxy J5 (2016), however most of the steps should be similar if you are lucky and the stars allign correctly.

 To root a phone we need something with root priviledges to grant us the same status.
-Of course, stock Android will never let us get even a little of this for security reasons so we need to find a workaround.
+Of course, stock Android will never let us get even a glimpse of this power for security reasons so we need to find a workaround.
 The solution is to boot a cusom recovery image, that has high priviledges, which will let us install some applications with root status.
 We can leverage this to install a special app to give permissions